 » With this experience in mind, is it realistic to think that "free, equitable and quality primary and secondary education" with "effective learning outcomes" are attainable in the next 15 years?
 In the push for 'universal secondary education', won't we repeat the same - and worse - problems than those faced in the push for 'universal primary education'?.

-» "All girls and boys" may not be realistic goal for many countries.
+» "All girls and boys" may not be a realistic goal for many countries.

 » Not all is about money.
 Latin America's high school drop out should be taken into account: nearly half of young Latin Americans leave high school, mainly because of lack of interest and lack of purpose.
 In a region with historical high primary education enrollment rates, secondary education is viewed today as a major bottleneck.

-» In today's world children are not the only ones attending primary and secondary education; also young people and adults.
+» In today's world children are not the only ones attending primary and secondary education; in many countries, completion of primary and secondary education is being offered to young people and adults (second chance education programmes).
 Targets and indicators related to youth and adults (see below) might also incorporate primary and secondary education.

 ■ By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education.

 » Early childhood development, care and pre-primary education are important not to prepare children for primary education, but to better prepare them for learning (in and out of school) and for life.
 This debate has been going on for decades.
-The SDGs have decided to adopt the instrumental, school-oriented vision of early childhood development and education.
-Let us hope that the indicators do not reinforce this 'school preparedness' trend.
+For some reason, the SDGs decided to adopt the instrumental, school-oriented approach to early childhood development and education.
+We can only hope that the indicators do not reinforce the 'school preparedness' trend.

 ■ By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university.

 » "Affordable and quality technical, vocational and tertiary education" is hard to find in most countries around the world.
 Can you ensure access to something that, in many cases, will take much longer than 15 years to be in place?
-Again, all will have to be translated into a more realistic quantitative goal.
+Again, all will have to be translated into a more realistic quantitative goals depending on each country.

 ■ By 2030, substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.